mjmassicotte/Latin-101/translation2.md

   It belongs to the first conjugation.

-What type of grammatical construction is ab Iove? ab is a preposition that pairs with an ablative to describe the means or instument.
+What type of grammatical construction is ab Iove? ab is a preposition that pairs with an ablative to describe the means or instument❌.
 Iove is the ablative case of Jupiter.

 What tense is erat and what are the principle parts of the verb it comes from?
   Imperfect
-  sum, es, est, --
+  sum, es, est, --❌

 Olim Prometheus, Iapetī fīlius prīmus, hominēs ex lutō fingēbat.
   Long ago, Prometheus, the first son of Iapeti, fashioned people out of mud.